-In a divorce, the assets and debt of the parties needs to be divided up.
+In a divorce, the assets and debt of the parties need to be divided up.
 The division is called equitable distribution.
-The assets have to be determined whether they are marital or non-marital.
+The starting point of the analysis is to determine whether the assets and liabilities are marital or non-marital.
+We say the determination is whether they go into the “marital pot.”

 “Marital assets and liabilities” include: